pmpinto/personal-website/src/photos/this-is-album-1.md

 ---
-header:
-  heading: This is first Album
+title: This is first Album
 blurb: Developing websites is both fun and challenging.
 Not only through the design process, but also the implementation.
 I get to regularly try new approaches and do things I haven't done before.
+cover: /static_assets/images/uploads/resized/IMG_7389.jpg
 date: 2020-11-03
 items:
   - camera: Canon EOS 70D